shayaantx/strict-json/docs/index.md

 ```

 ## InvalidConfigurationException
-If StrictJson is configured incorrectly, either by mapping to a class that doesn't have a constructor, or providing
+If StrictJson is configured incorrectly, for example, by mapping to a class that doesn't have a constructor, it will
-adapters that don't have fromJson methods, it will throw `InvalidConfigurationException`.
-StrictJson does not validate
+throw `InvalidConfigurationException`.
+StrictJson does not validate adapters until it actually uses them for
-adapters until it actually uses them for performance reasons, so InvalidConfigurationException may be thrown later than
+performance reasons, so InvalidConfigurationException may be thrown later than you expect.
-you expect.